xsc/xsc-cryogen/resources/templates/md/posts/2015-03-22-the-transformative-power-of-schemas.md

 ;; => {:a "1", :b 2}
 ```

-Custom wakers are wonderful for generic and mostly schema-independent
+Custom walkers are wonderful for generic and schema-independent transformations.
-transformations.
-Localized processing, however, is a different beast.
+And I want to know how useful they are for localized ones.

 ### The Problem